CCIRT/aist-tsn-switch/README.md

 ## Demo

-To provide users an easy understanding and simplified intoroduction of TSN, we provide a [Demo](./docs/cbs-switch/with_probes/design_top.md) page where we demonstrate the capabilities of an AIST-TSN switch supporting CBS.
+To provide users an easy understanding and simplified introduction of TSN, we provide a [Demo](./docs/cbs-switch/with_probes/design_top.md) page where we demonstrate the capabilities of an AIST-TSN switch supporting CBS.
 The provided CBS Switch includes probes allowing users to output data streaming signal from PMOD port.
 The data streaming signal can be used to detect frames with external devices such as an oscilloscope.